jmr-lab/jmr-lab/README.md

 ## Current Goals

-I am currently completing a course in **Data Science** to enhance my skill set and dive deeper into the world of data-driven insights.
+Building an ongoing Formula 1 analytics project in R (DA)—working toward a framework to calculate “the best driver of all time,” starting with advanced EDA and evolving into modelling/prediction methods.

 ## Achievements